• Skip to content

 And if your baby wants to engage, they might seem very interested in looking at something, often your face.
 Their body will be quite still and their breathing slow.

-When your baby is awake, alert and relaxed, this is the time to interact and bond with your baby.
+When your baby is awake, alert and relaxed, it’s a good time to interact and bond with your baby.
 It’s also a good time to play with your baby by talking, cuddling, singing or making eye contact.
-It’s a good idea to balance this kind of active play with quiet activities like gentle holding and slow movements.
+You can watch your baby’s body language to see how they’re coping.
+If they need a break, you can try quiet activities like gentle holding and slow movements.

 Supported By